as-greywing/check-url/README.md

 Run using `env-cmd node index.js`

-1. script will check `sample.csv` then write results to `processed.csv`
+1. script will check `urls.csv` then write results to `processed.csv`